Shoes

 From Waste to Wonder

 Like all leather, BIO leather starts as a by-product of the food industry.
-Instead of using polluting methods to process these hides, the wet-white tanning process transforms them into a clean, durable material.
+Instead of using polluting methods to process these hides, the tanning process transforms them into a clean, durable material.
 At the end of its life, this leather can be composted, contributing to the creation of fertilizers rather than lingering as waste.

 Tested for a Circular Future